 move in checklist

-Security Deposit: Much like every other state, Michigan law states that Michigan landlords have a right to require a security deposit prior a new tenant moves in.
+Security Deposit: Much like every other state, Michigan law states that landlords have a right to require a security deposit prior a new tenant moves in.

 Landlord and Tenant Rights in Michigan